AP PHOTOS: India's Assam state celebrates harvest festival - NewsBreak

 AP PHOTOS: India's Assam state celebrates harvest festival

-People in India's northeastern state of Assam began celebrations Saturday for a spring festival, meant to bring in an auspicious harvest season filled with abundant crops and good health .
+GAMERIMURA, India (AP) — People in India’s northeastern state of Assam began celebrations Saturday for a spring festival, meant to bring in an auspicious harvest season filled with abundant crops and good health.

 Locals in Gamerimura village gathered to mark the usually colorful celebrations, an ancient tradition known as Baikho festival that is predominantly observed by the Rabha tribes every year in June, although people from other communities have joined in the celebrations in recent years.
 The festival is celebrated across the state annually.